 I first had truffle-infused scrambled eggs as an amuse-bouche at one of my favourite French restaurants here in Saigon – Trois Gormands.
 I had long avoided preparing eggs in this way myself.
 The prospect of rubbery scrambled eggs was not motivating.
 This changed after buying some shaved truffles preserved in oil at Queen Victoria Market in Melbourne.
 I had the motivation to learn to cook scrambled eggs deserving of truffles.

 Scrambled eggs are really very simple.
 However, the timing needs to be precise.
 There are only seconds between perfect scrambled eggs and the rubbery ones we see at hotel breakfast buffets.
-To take control of this timing issue, when your eggs reach your desired consistency, remove the pan from the heat, add crème fraîche and stir in.
-This stops the cooking and adds a delightful creamy texture.
+To take control of this timing issue, when your eggs reach your desired consistency, remove the pan from the heat, add a tablespoon of crème fraîche, sour cream, or Greek yoghurt, and stir in.
+This stops the cooking and adds a delightfully creamy texture.

 This onsen tamago is another dish that brings together this classic egg and truffle pair.
 Speaking of classic ingredient pairings, asparagus and eggs rate high on that list as well.

 - 20 g butter

 - 2 Tbsp crème fraîche

 - 5 slices truffle I used truffle slices preserved in oil

 - 1 pinch salt

 - Finely dice the truffle slices.

 - Lightly whisk the eggs and stir in the truffle pieces.
 Let sit for 15 minutes.